 Consumer Cellular’s low-data options are what make it unique.
 You’ll be hard-pressed to find better deals than the 250 Mins + Unlimited Text + 2 GB Data Plan, for example.

 But Consumer Cellular plans lose their value the more expensive you go.
-Aim to stay below the $40 mark, or else you’re paying nearly as much as you would for a truly unlimited plan on T-Mobile, Sprint, or even Verizon.
+Aim to stay below the $40 mark, or else you’re paying nearly as much as you would for a truly unlimited plan on T-Mobile, Sprint, or or Visible Wireless.